Galvantua/LoL-Wiki-Bot/README.md

 ⚠️ Starting version 1.0.0, you will need to use the src/index.js file to run the bot. ⚠️

 To build and run the bot, you will need to have [Node.js](https://nodejs.org/en/) installed.
+Supported version: v18.9.0

 1. Clone the repository
 2. Run `npm install` to install the dependencies